alenaivanova-ebs/Java_projects/README.md

 2. Use Java 17, gradle 7.5.

 3. The application is launched by java RunnerClassName <parameter_set>, where the parameter set is in the itemId-quantity format (itemId is the product identifier, quantity is its quantity.
- For example: java CheckRunner 3-1 2-5 5-1card-1234 should generate and output to the console a check containing the the name of the product with id=3 in the amount of 1 item, the same with id=2 in the amount of 5 items, id=5 - one item, etc. Card-1234 means that a discount card with the number 1234 was presented. a generated receipt (version in the figure) containing a list of goods and their quantity with a price, as well as the calculated amount, taking into account the discount on the presented card (if any), is sent to the console
+ For example: java CheckRunner 3-1 2-5 5-1card-1234 should generate and output to the console a check containing the the name of the product with id=3 in the amount of 1 item, the same with id=2 in the amount of 5 items, id=5 - one item, etc. Card-1234 means that a discount card with the number 1234 was presented. a generated receipt (version in the figure) containing a list of goods and their quantity with a price, as well as the calculated amount
 4. Implement exception handling (for example, product with id or file does not exist, etc.).
 5. Implement receipt output to a file.
 6. Use the gradle project builder.